Table of Contents[Hide][Show]

-Mountain TravelingMom first rode an alpine slide in Breckenridge, Colorado in the mid-2000s.
-Since then she’s had the opportunity to ride the alpine coaster at Glenwood Caverns Adventure Park on several occasions and then was one of the first to ride the Forest Flyer at the Vail Epic Discovery ribbon cutting in 2016.
-She and her family (kids ages five and eight) are big fans of speeding down the mountain on an alpine coaster and think that if you haven’t tried it you should!
+I first rode an alpine slide in Breckenridge, Colorado in the mid-2000s.
+Since then I’ve had the opportunity to ride the alpine coaster at Glenwood Caverns Adventure Park, the Forest Flyer at Vail Epic Discovery, Rocky Mountain Coaster at Copper Mountain and the Breathtaker Alpine Coaster in Snowmass.
+My whole family (kids ages eight and twelve) are big fans of speeding down the mountain on an alpine coaster and think that if you haven’t tried it you should!

-Inform yourself now as 2018 is sure to be the year of the Alpine Coaster!
-Prior to 2005, no Alpine coasters existed in the United States.
+Inform yourself now as alpine coasters continue to gain popularity!
+Prior to 2005, no alpine coasters existed in the United States.
 That is until Steve Beckley, the owner of the Glenwood Caverns Adventure Park, flew to Germany.
-He went to convince the owner of Wiegand Sports to let him build one in the U.S.
+He went to convince the owner of Wiegand Sports to let him build one in the US.

-Since then Alpine coasters have popped up in ski resorts across the country.
-Five of the seven Alpine coasters in Colorado have been built in the last two years.
+Since then alpine coasters have popped up in ski resorts across the country.
+Two new alpine coasters opened in 2020.
 There’s no sign of this trend changing, and we should all be glad for it.

 An alpine coaster is similar to a roller coaster.
 But this thrill ride is set atop a mountain where riders can breathe fresh air.
-Riders take in spectacular natural views as you speed down the mountain.
+Riders take in spectacular natural views as you speed down the mountain, making hairpin turns along the way.

-What is the difference between an Alpine Slide and Alpine Coaster?
+What is the difference between an alpine slide and an alpine coaster?

 The alpine slide has been around since the 1970s.
 However, the alpine mountain coaster was first developed in 1997 by a German company, Wiegland.